Depression Awareness Month in October

 Causes of Depression Symptoms

-Initiating a set of self-care strategies early on can help lessen the impact of some of the most common symptoms of depression.
+Regularly practicing self-care strategies can help lessen the impact of some of the most common symptoms of depression.
 In order for that to be possible, however, being able to identify the onset of symptoms is key.

 Unfortunately, many people don’t realize they’re suffering from depression until it has drastically affected their daily lives.
 With just a little bit more education, awareness, and understanding, it can be easier to see the signs early on.